 Loans are generally placed on non-accrual status when principal or interest payments are past due 30 days or more or when there is reasonable doubt that principal or interest will be collected in full.
 Accrued and unpaid interest is generally reversed when a loan is placed on non-accrual status.
 Interest payments received on non-accrual loans may be recognized as income or applied to principal depending upon management's judgment regarding collectability.
 Non-accrual loans are restored to accrual status when past due principal and interest are paid current and, in management's judgment, are likely to remain current.
 Management may not place a loan on non-accrual status if the loan has sufficient collateral value and is in the process of collection.
-As of December 31, 2014 and 2013 and for the years then ended, no loans in the portfolio were on non-accrual status.
+As of December 31, 2015 and 2014 and for the years then ended, no loans in the portfolio were on non-accrual status.

-Revolving Credit Facility and Facility, Related Costs, Expenses and Deferred Financing Costs (See Note 5, Borrowings)
+Revolving Credit Facility, Facility and 2015-1 Notes Related Costs, Expenses and Deferred Financing Costs (See Note 5, Borrowings, and Note 6, 2015-1 Notes)

-Interest expense and unused commitment fees on the Revolving Credit Facility and Facility (as defined in Note 5) are recorded on an accrual basis.
+Interest expense and unused commitment fees on the Revolving Credit Facility and Facility are recorded on an accrual basis.
 Unused commitment fees are included in credit facility fees in the accompanying Consolidated Statements of Operations.